Skip to Content

 Carved pumpkin designs show off more beautifully when the pumpkin is lit from within.
 Unfortunately, this also produces heat, requires a chimney hole to be cut into the design, and speeds up the rotting process.
 Open flames can also cause fires.

 Instead of real candles, use battery-operated LED lights inside the pumpkin.
-Some other good options are LED light ticks, flameless candles and even LED blinking lights.
+Some other good options are LED light sticks and flameless candles.

 What do I do with pumpkins after Halloween?